MathsShen/DaSiamRPNWithOfflineTraining/README.md

 ## Postscript
 Currently, this repo remains under construction, meaning that its effectiveness is not guaranteed.
 But one can still get some insights from reading this repo, including myself.
 And that is exactly what really matters.
 However, more is coming in the immediate future, including: (1) the sampling strategy to control the imbalanced sample distribution and (2) other implementation details not specified clearly in the related paper.

+To better this repo, I am looking forward to your suggestion. ^_^